 maps and GPS | Queen Charlotte Track, Marlborough Sounds

 You can get away with the free tear off map from DOC, or you can print your own version.
 There also reasonably detailed maps on the signage at major track points, ie, ends, major road junctions.
 Take a photo of one of them for your reference.
 You are unlikely to get lost.

-If you feel you want something more detailed Newtopo produces a great weatherproof map of the Queen Charlotte Track at a scale of 1:40,000 which is available for $20 from major DoC offices and some outdoor stores, Macpac keep them, or consult the website for a up to date comprehensive list of retail outlets.
+If you feel you want something more detailed Newtopo.co.nz produces a great weatherproof map of the Queen Charlotte Track at a scale of 1:40,000 which is available for $20 from major DoC offices and some outdoor stores, Macpac keep them, or consult the website for a up to date comprehensive list of retail outlets.

 Land Information New Zealand, LINZ, has the Topo50 map series, both digital and paper: the problem with the paper is that you need 3 of them, BQ28 Havelock, BQ29 Waikawa, and BP29 Endeavour Inlet.